JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ## Project Setup

-Open up your terminal and move to your project directory.
+First, you will need to open up your terminal and move to your project directory.
 You can create a new project or use an existing project.
-If you create a new project, you will need to run `yarn init` within your project directory.
+If you create a new project, you will need to run `yarn init` within your project directory before continuing.

-*Note: If you are using an existing project that uses `npm` or you would prefer to use `npm`, feel free to do so, just bare in mind that you will need to substitute the `yarn` commands for `npm` commands throughout the instructions provided here.*
+*Note: If you are using an existing project that uses `npm` or you would prefer to use `npm`, feel free to do so, just bare in mind that you will need to substitute `yarn` commands for `npm` commands throughout the instructions provided here.*

 ## Installation